christophstrasen/WorldObserver/docs_internal/mvp.md

   - When a listener or probe creates a `SquareObservation`, it should:
     - read the current game time once from the engine (e.g.
       `getGameTime():getTimeCalendar():getTimeInMillis()`); and
-    - write that value into `SquareObservation.observedAtTimeMS`.
+    - write that value into `SquareObservation.sourceTime`.
   - This happens in the fact layer (e.g. inside `makeSquareRecord`), as close as possible to the “fact creation” moment.